 “I strive to provide an easy entry into my work with the accessible familiarity of the realistically rendered human form while portraying what I find to be the unnerving tension created between a woman’s strength and vulnerability.
 I think it can be found in the simplest moment – a glance, a turn of the head, a hand clasping a familiar object.

 I try not to overthink a pose or composition because it can quickly lose its authenticity or vitality.
 I want to capture fleeting moments so I am learning to trust my instincts.
-Where to add detail, where to leave it out.
-Where to add a shock of colour or destroy a part of the image.
 Each piece is ultimately carefully executed but where my work has its greatest success, it comes from trusting that flash of a thought.”